Sagarpatel9/websocketapp/README.md

 # websocket-app

 ## About
 SecureChat is a chat system made for remote colleagues of the company, SecureTech Solutions.
 It uses WebSockets and is secure, convenient, and efficient for messaging.
+It is accessible here: https://chat-455.web.app/

-## How to use and test?
+## How to use
-To login: Provide your usernames and passwords.
-The usernames for the two users are “user1” and “user2”.
-The password for both users is “password”.
-After logging in, messages notifying of connection will be displayed to the users and in the server as well.
+To register: Make a username that has not been used before along with a password.
+Usernames can only have letters, numbers, and underscores.
+You usually can only make one registration within a 15 second period to prevent bot attacks.
+Your username and hashed password is then stored in a file for comparison in future logins.

+To login: Provide your usernames and passwords after you register.

-To chat: Write your message in the text box and press the button to the right of it to send.
+To chat: Write your message in the message input box and press the button to the right of it to send.
 The user’s message should appear for the other user automatically.
-It will also appear in the server terminal.

-To test rate limiting: The users are only limited to making five messages within a twenty second period.
-Making more messages in a twenty second interval would bring up a message saying that you are posting too much.
-Look at the other user’s window to see if the “spamming” messages came through.
-They are not expected to go to the other user because of rate limiting.

-To test disconnection detection: Press the logout button for one of the users.
-Go to the other user that is still connected.
-You will see a message for that still-connected user that the disconnected user has disconnected.
-Go to the server and you will see that message as well.

-To test automatic reconnection after interruption: Turn off the server by doing Ctrl+C in the server terminal.
-You will see a message that the server is shutting down.
-Go to the user windows and you will see that for both users, there is a notification that there is an interruption.
-Restart the server to end the interruption, and you will see that both users automatically connect.
-You can now continue to send messages.
+You can only make up to five messages within a twenty second period.
+A "Typing..." indicator will appear in the middle of the screen when the other user is typing.
+Chats are encrypted using AES and stored in a log in ciphertext.
+If a user sends you a message while you are not in their chatting screen, you will see a notification showcasing the number of unread messages.
+Clicking into their chatting screen removes this notification.

+Status indicators: In the user list on the left (shows list of registered users), a black dot represents an offline user and a green dot represents an online user.

+To send files: Press the "Choose file" button to choose a file from your file explorer.
+After selecting your file, click "Share file".
+The file should appear as a downloadable link on the other side automatically.
+You can only send files that are no more than 15 MB.
+Script and executable files are blocked form sharing.

+Text formatting: To make bold text, do Ctrl + b and type.
+To make italicied text, do Ctrl + i and type.
+To make underlined text, do Ctrl + u and type.
+To make strikethrough text, do Ctrl + x and type.
+After you send your formatted message, you would have to do the control command again to send another specially formatted text.
+URL links are automatically shown as a clickable link on the other side.
+The sender just has to copy and paste the link into the message input field to send.

+Emoji picker: Press the 😀 button which reveals a wide variety of emojis.
+Click on the emoji you want to send and it automatically appears in the message input field.
+Click "Send" to send the emoji.

+To logout: On the upper right corner of the screen shows your username and the option to logout after you are done chatting.